 Some things to remember if you’ve lost a competition

 - Not that many people remember who won what, and when.
-If they do, and they use that knowledge to decide who to be friends with, then they have some issues.
+If they do, and they use that knowledge to decide who to be friends with, you may not want their friendship.

 - It’s not going to make or break your “career”.
 There are many ways to provide value to your community and to the art form that do not involve winning competitions.

-- Judges always place people higher that they interact with more often.
-You can look at any placement sheet and see that any judge will place people from their hometown or home country somewhat higher than others.
-In fact, in many competitive pursuits, its against the rules to take a private lesson with a judge at an event weekend, for just that reason.
+- Judges often place people higher that they interact with more often.
+You can look at any placement sheet and see that judges tend to place people from their hometown or home country somewhat higher than others.
+In fact, in many competitive pursuits, it is against the rules to take a private lesson with a judge at an event weekend, for just that reason.

 - People who’ve won things recently tend to get higher placements.
 It makes it kind of a closed loop.
 At a national level, you can see that people affluent enough to travel often are rewarded competitively.

 - Audience judged contests are 100% popularity contests.
 Human judged applause are also errant.
 I’ve sat with an iPhone decibel meter in the audience, and watched the “judges” give the title to the wrong person on more than one occasion.
-They are always always biased. e,g this
+Audience judged contests are usually biased. e,g this.

 - If you are giving to your community in terms of organizing, teaching or venue promoting 360 days a year, you might not be in the winner’s circle.
 At least not the one at that competition.
-You won by giving to others.
-Being good at dancing is an essentially selfish process.
-You have to take time from other things to practice, you need to reduce how much you dance with people below your skill level, and dance more with people above your skill level.
-I’d rather dance with people of all levels, and be a valuable community member than a rock star.
+Realize that you won by giving to others.
+Being good at dancing is essentially a selfish process.
+It requires taking the time from other things to practice, reducing how much you dance with people below your skill level, and dancing more with people above your skill level.
+I’d rather dance with people of all levels, and be a valuable community member, than a rock star.
 I only have the energy to pursue one at a time.